PhilippeLoiseau7/Portfolio_Philippe_Loiseau/README.md

 Before you start building your portfolio, you should have a good understanding of React and styled components.
 For reference, you can always go back and look at your workshops and online materials and utilize all the knowledge that you gathered

 *Requirements*
-**NOTE: USE ALL THE CONCEPTS OF REACT THAT YOU HAVE LEARNT IN THE CLASS TO MAKE YOUR PORTFOLIO** **COMPULSORY: Your portfolio should include the following functionalities (MVP)**
+**NOTE: TRY TO USE ALL THE CONCEPTS OF REACT THAT YOU HAVE LEARNT IN THE CLASS SO FAR TO MAKE YOUR PORTFOLIO POP!**
+  **COMPULSORY: Your portfolio should include the following functionalities (MVP)**

 - **Hero Section:** first thing that people see when they enter your portfolio